jgoffin/Indigo/README.md

 # Project Indigo

 Google has an open-source project named Magenta that enables users to generate new music through machine learning models.
-We want to leverage this project to build a platform for artists and music enthusiasts to create a new form of music in ways that no other app allows them to.
+We want to leverage this project to build a platform for artists and music enthusiasts to easily create new forms of music through machine learning.

-Our web application will have a user interface that allows users to dictate the style of music they want to create by uploading their own music file.
-The app will then use the Magenta platform to output several slices of music in a similar style that the user can choose between.
+Our web application will have a user interface that allows users to dictate the style of music they want to create by uploading their own music files.
+The app uses the Magenta platform to interpolate between them and produce a new sample.
+It can also generate drum tracks to accompany a music file.
 ## Getting Started

 ### The Application: